902.4 Signal Installations and Equipment

 Guidance.
 Normal procedure for installation of traffic control signals, after having been found warranted and justified, is to provide for their installation through normal construction programming.
+New signalized intersections shall accommodate pedestrians with curb ramps, accessible pedestrian signals and detectors, and pavement markings if sidewalks are present or planned.
 If the need for a traffic signal becomes a matter of urgency, signals can be considered for installation through department forces, contract, or a combination of the two.
 It is in no way considered as a replacement for the normal construction programmed signal installation.
 In addition, warranted signals can be installed at developments by permit.

 After it has been identified that signals are needed at an intersection, it will be necessary to identify funding for the installation.
 The type of installation and the source of funding will depend on many factors.
 It is usually necessary to develop a priority list of intersections, since funding is not available to signalize every intersection that meets signal warrants.
 District Traffic will determine the signal control type before design of the preliminary signal layout is started.

 Support.
 See EPG 620.2.18 Crosswalk Markings for additional information.

 Guidance.
 When an installation is warranted and justified under any of the warrants in this policy and if the owner of the commercial establishment desires the traffic signal to be installed in advance of the time it can be scheduled for installation by the department, the owner can apply for a permit for such installation.
 The following conditions will apply:

 Standard.
 The applicants shall provide a complete design of intersection.
 Design features shall be in accordance with Commission design practices.
 Plans shall be prepared by a qualified engineer and developed under MoDOT's guidelines and shall require approval by the department.

 Geometric improvements shall be constructed in accordance with Commission's standards and specifications.